5 min read

 The bay surrounding the city of Gqeberha was originally given the name Algoa Bay (or Baia de Lagoa) by the original Portuguese settler, Manuel de Mesquita Perestrelo, in 1576 after the river flowing through it now known as the Baakens River.

-Then in 1820, 4 000 British settlers arrived on the sandy shores sent by the Cape Colony and led by Sir Rufane Shaw Donkin, the acting governor of the Cape Colony.
+Then in 1820, 4,000 British settlers arrived on the sandy shores sent by the Cape Colony and led by Sir Rufane Shaw Donkin, the acting governor of the Cape Colony.
 The motive for this move was to strengthen the border between the Cape Colony and the Xhosa people.
 In honour of his late wife, Donkin declared the settlement name Port Elizabeth.

-Finally in 2021, with the aim to distance South Africa from its colonial past and represent the authentic South Africa, the name was changed to Gqeberha, embracing its Xhosa heritage and celebrating its iconic river.
+Finally in 2021, with the aim to distance South Africa from its colonial past and represent authentic South Africa, the name was changed to Gqeberha, embracing its Xhosa heritage and celebrating its iconic river.
 It was Boy Lamani of KwaMgxaki who proposed the name Gqeberha as a substitute for PE and South Africa’s Arts and Culture Minister Nathi Mthethwa who announced the name change.

-Other Important Name Changes in South Africa
+Other important name changes in South Africa

 Gqeberha is not the only place to have received a name change in recent years, especially in the Eastern Cape.
 To keep with the times, it’s important to stay up to date with South Africa’s new names: